factcast/factcast/factcast-site/documentation-docsy/content/en/Concept/factstreams.md

 ```

 If the handlers stay unchanged, then (as the `aggIds` should contain all the aggregates involved)
-one Fact would trigger not only the intended deletion, but also the deletion of the user triggering.
+one UserDeleted Fact would not only be handled by the Aggregate of the deleted user but also by
+the Aggregate of the user that triggered the deletion, resulting in both being marked as deleted.

 This is especially true if you use Event Objects that build the `aggIds` header attribute automatically.

 So in this case, it'd be necessary, to ensure that the reason the handler method receives the fact/event is